CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.3 =

+The calendar is now loading relative URLs for CSS, JavaScript, and image files using the right API so they load properly when using SSL.

+= 2.2.1 =

+Fixed a memory leak in the calendar where the calendar doesn't load if you have too many posts in your blog.

+= 2.2 =

+The calendar is using JavaScript compression to load less data and run faster.

+We've added a new mechanism to load the unscheduled drafts which spaces out the loading so the calendar responds super fast even when you have hundreds of unscheduled drafts.

+Added a new button to jump to the last post in the calendar.

+Added a namespace to fix a small issue of potential JavaScript file conflict with wp_enqueue_script().

 = 2.1 =